 - Optical heart rate is incorrect at high output

-- Pace function is slow to catch up to real-time performance
+- The pace function is slow to catch up to real-time performance

 Best Battery Life in a GPS Running Watch: Coros Vertix 2 ($700)